-Lower downside risk and better risk-adjusted returns over the long run are why Swiss Re switched to ESG benchmarks three years ago.
-Now knowing that this can hold true in periods of extreme volatility only strengthens our conviction that it was the right decision.
-With what we are learning from today's environment, our commitment to sustainability is only strengthened.
-Our ambition to achieve a net-zero emissions investment portfolio by 2050 will remain core to our investment approach even through difficult times.
+Lower downside risk and better risk-adjusted returns over the long run are the main drivers for Swiss Re switching to ESG benchmarks three years ago.
+Now knowing that the advantage can hold true in periods of extreme volatility only reinforced our conviction that it was the right decision.
+With what we have learnt so far from this year's environment, our commitment to sustainability has only strengthened.

 Currently, the world economy is in its deepest recession of our lifetime.
 Government response to the crisis is unprecedented: Gigantic sums are getting poured into the system, more than ten times higher than what the response was during the 2008/09 financial crisis.
 It is key that countries not only spend more but spend it better.
 To that end, investments should focus on productivity-enhancing areas such as infrastructure or technology and on solving long-term challenges such as climate change.